Empirical Evaluation of the Heat-Diffusion Collection Protocol for Wireless Sensor Networks: The Heat Diffusion Collection Protocol : From Theory to Reality

+By setting $\mathbf{V}\geq 2$, we make it certain that there exists a steady state queue gradient towards the sink.
+Therefore, a node will consider a link only if ${q_{ij}(n)}$ is greater than $\overline{ETX_{ij}}(n)$.
+Thus, for a link with very high ETX, the queue differential has to be higher in order to consider that link.
+Furthermore, this strategy also satisfies the Backpressure criterion as for $q_{ij}(n)<0 \implies w_{ij}(n)<0$.
+In Section~\ref{sec:unmod}, we present a practical experiment based analysis of the performance improvement as a result of this change in weight calculation.

-\subsection{Updating Weights}
+\subsubsection{Updating Weights}

-In order to calculate the weights, the distributed HDCP protocol requires some techniques to ensure that each node have a updated information about the queue sizes of its neighboring nodes, without affecting the performance of the routing task.

-In our distributed implementation of HDCP, we employ two techniques to do that.
-First, during a long period of inactivity, each node periodically broadcasts a beacon with its current queue status similar to common wireless access point.
-If a neighboring node receives this broadcast, it will update its locally stored queue differential information.
-Second, when a node sends a data packet, it includes its current queue state in that packet's header.
-Due to the nature of wireless links, every packet is received by all the neighboring nodes \todo{(we assume that no advanced MAC protocol is employed that schedules nodes to communicate in pairs at different times).} Once a data packet is received by a node, it sniffs the header of the packet to extract the queue information and updates the local queue information data-base, even if the respective node is not the destination of the packet.
+\todo{In order to calculate the weights in distributed manner, each node requires updated information about the queue sizes of its neighboring nodes without affecting the performance of the routing task.} In our distributed implementation of HDCP, we employ two techniques to do that. \textbf{First,} during a long period of inactivity, each node periodically broadcasts a beacon with its current queue status similar to common wireless access points.
+If a neighboring node receives this broadcast, it will update its locally stored queue differential information. \textbf{Second,} when a node sends a data packet, it includes its current queue state in that packet's header.
+Due to the nature of wireless links, every packet is received by all the neighboring nodes {(we assume that no advanced MAC protocol is employed that schedules nodes to communicate in pairs at different times).} Once a data packet is received by a node, it sniffs the header of the packet to extract the queue information and updates the local queue information database, even if the respective node is not the destination of the packet.

+\todo{Note that, BCP follows similar technique for updating link weights.
+In CTP, there is no concept of queue differential based link weights.
+Rather, CTP uses beaconing based ETX information to predetermine the routing paths.}

-\subsection{Queue Implementation}
+\subsubsection{Queue Implementation}

-Similar to BCP, practical implementation of the HDCP can have a FIFO queue or a LIFO queue implementation.
-Based on the observation in~\cite{moeller2010routing} that LIFO queue implementation has a significantly better performance in terms of end-to-end delay (which we also observed empirically), we present only the LIFO queue implementation of the HDCP protocol in this paper.
+\todo{\emph{Similar to BCP,} the practical implementation of the HDCP can have a FIFO queue or a LIFO queue implementation.} Based on the observation in~\cite{moeller2010routing} that LIFO queue implementation has a significantly better performance in terms of end-to-end delay (which we also observed empirically), we present only the LIFO queue implementation of the HDCP protocol in this paper.
 We also adopt the virtual ``floating" queue approach proposed in~\cite{moeller2010routing} to prevent packet buffer overflows due to the steady state queue gradient.